 Subsection 1 – President:

+The President Secretary shall be responsible for notifying all Area Council officers and delegates of all meetings.

 The President shall preside at meetings of the Area Council.
 The President shall uphold the Public Service Alliance of Canada Constitution and Regulations and the Area Council Bylaws.

 The President shall oversee the work of all officers of the Area Council and shall be a member ex-officio of all Committees of the Area Council.